croyla/bmtc-platforms/README.md

 ### How it works

-The applet queries geojson data from a [github gist](https://gist.github.com/croyla/6f0e128de90c49d016e6b15ebbf6d3c0), it then uses Leaflet and Mapbox to visualise the data in map form.
+The applet queries geojson data from a [GitHub repo](https://github.com/croyla/bmtc-platforms-geojson), it then uses Leaflet and Mapbox to visualise the data in map form.

 The geographic locations for the platforms are manually placed, and may be slightly inaccurate as a result.

-The routes for platforms are sourced from BMTC APIs, as such reliability and accuracy tends to be dependent on the data received.
+The routes for platforms are sourced from [BMTC Amnex](https://bmtcwebportal.amnex.com/commuter/dashboard), as such reliability and accuracy tends to be dependent on the data received.
 There are manual overrides in place for routes known to be inaccurate in data received.
-It seems "platform 5" has the most inaccurate results in my testing, if you are aware of any inaccuracies please raise an issue in this repo or comment on the gist.
+If you are aware of any inaccuracies please raise an issue in this repo or the source GitHub repo.

-The route stops are sourced from a [static GTFS](https://github.com/Vonter/bmtc-gtfs), however not all routes in the geojson data have stops in the GTFS, as such some routes dont have searchable intermediate stops in the website.
-This can be fixed by updating the static GTFS used to build the github gist
+The route stops are sourced from a [static GTFS](https://github.com/Vonter/bmtc-gtfs), however not all routes in the geojson data have stops in the GTFS, as such some routes don't have searchable intermediate stops in the website.
+This can be fixed by updating the static GTFS.

 ### Special thanks